hackforla/admin/.github/ISSUE_TEMPLATE/guide-template.md

 Creation of epic

 ### Action Items
+- [ ] Add this issue to both the Admin Project board and the Organization Project board Guide Tracker
 - [ ] Make appointment with member of admin team who is currently performing function.
    - [ ] remove label: "Status: Make Appt" add label: "Status: Record"
 - [ ] Link folder for recording and guide in defined sections below (see Resources).